 Towns in Cumberland Valley

-The historic, Preserve America town of Carlisle is noted for its restored architecture and tree-lined streets-once walked on by George Washington, Molly Pitcher and other icons of early America.
+The historic, Preserve America town of Carlisle is noted for its restored architecture and tree-lined streets, once walked on by historic figures such as George Washington, Molly Pitcher and other icons of early America.
+In addition to shops, galleries, and restaurants, Carlisle is home to Dickinson College, the Penn State Dickinson School of Law, the Central Pennsylvania Youth Ballet, and the world-famous car shows hosted by Carlisle Events.

-Cumberland Valley is a part of the number one vacation destination in the state of Pennsylvania, Dutch Country Roads, which includes Hershey, Harrisburg, Gettysburg, Lancaster, Chambersburg, Reading and York.
-These nearby areas are perfect day trips to include in any Cumberland Valley getaway and the Valley's affordab ...
+Cumberland Valley is part of the number one vacation destination in the state of Pennsylvania, Dutch Country Roads, which includes Hershey, Harrisburg, Gettysburg, Lancaster, Chambersburg, Reading and York.
+Our affordable lodging options make Cumberland Valley an ideal home base while you explore these other locations.

 - Boiling Springs